mandober/debrief.math/340-lambda-calculi/refs/λ-calculus-intro.md

 # Lambda Calculus: Introduction

-Lambda calculus, stylized as λ-calculus, is a *formal system*[^1] in *mathematical logic* for expressing *computation*, and in that aspect it is equivalent to a Turing machine.
+Lambda calculus, λ-calculus, is a *formal system*[^1] in *mathematical logic* for expressing *computation*, and in that aspect it is equivalent to a Turing machine.

 Lambda Calculus is a prototype programming languages invented by Alonzo Church[^2] in the 1930's, a functional language based on function abstraction and function application, using parameter binding and substitution.